 One of the best ways you can help right now is by rushing an emergency donation to help us assist those in crisis in Ukraine and around the world.

 Learn more about our work responding to emergencies like the war in Ukraine.

 Get informed about the situation

 The Russian invasion has the potential to create the worst humanitarian crisis Europe has seen in decades.
-The U.S. ambassador to the United Nations has warned that up to 5 million people could be displaced from Ukraine.

 Even before the attacks began on February 24, Ukrainians' lives were affected by armed conflict.
 In 2014, Russia annexed Crimea and began backing pro-Russian separatists in parts of eastern Ukraine.
 Over the past eight years, fighting in this region has uprooted 850,000 Ukrainians from their homes, and placed 3 million people in need of aid.

 Worldwide, over 82 million people had already been forcibly displaced from their homes before the crisis in Ukraine—more than at any time since World War ll.
 They have fled crises like the civil wars in Syria and Yemen, the shift in power in Afghanistan, and gang violence in Central America.
 Now, Russia's invasion of Ukraine is uprooting millions more and is on track to become Europe’s largest refugee crisis this century.

 In the United States, the Biden Administration announced that the country will use all legal pathways possible to welcome up to 100,000 Ukrainians and others fleeing the conflict.
 In addition, Congress has passed a bill which will provide additional humanitarian aid, as well as funding to strengthen the U.S. refugee resettlement infrastructure.
 The IRC applauds these actions.

 Given the record numbers of refugees around the globe, we also urge the administration to set robust refugee resettlement goals and ensure the system is nimble enough to rapidly respond to emerging crises.